grt192/GRT2022/WRITEUP.md

 controls the robot's intake.
 It uses a SparkMax to control the intake rollers NEO and a Talon to control the 775 deploy mechanism.

-### Roller logic
-[...]

-### Deployment logic
+### Deployment
-To represent the intake's deploy position, an enum with the respective encoder tick position value is used.
+To represent the intake's deploy position, `IntakeSubsystem` uses an enum containing the respective encoder tick position value.
 ```java
 /**
  * An enum representing the position of the intake, with `IntakePosition.value`